Global Medical REIT: An Unwarranted Divergence From The Peers

 GMRE spent about $2 million on the site improvements for the acquired properties during 2019.

 The key takeaway here is that GMRE's business model pertaining to the CapEx warrants more flexible cash flow.
-This is certainly not a game changer if the rents suffered a major decline.
+This is certainly not a game-changer if the rents suffered a major decline.

 Financial risk

-Finally yet importantly, it is critical to understand the underlying financial risk of GMRE.
-Let’s say that GMRE loses some large tenants and the cash flows (i.e. rents) become affected negatively.
-In such a scenario, it is important to have as few near-term debt maturities as possible, and to have an access to significant liquidity reserves.
+Finally, yet importantly, it is critical to understand the underlying financial risk of GMRE.
+Let's say that GMRE loses some large tenants and the cash flows (i.e. rents) become affected negatively.
+In such a scenario, it is important to have as few near-term debt maturities as possible and to have an access to significant liquidity reserves.

 Source: GMRE, SEC filing 10-k